HuWeiTongXue/AndroidUtil/README.md

 [![](https://www.jitpack.io/v/ArchurWang/AndroidUtil.svg)](https://www.jitpack.io/#ArchurWang/AndroidUtil)

 ## How to use
 #### Step 1.
-Add the JitPack repository to your build file
-Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your root build.gradle at the end of repositories:
 ```
 	allprojects {
 		repositories {